-- 4.3.1 Following its establishment, the Enrolment Committee will commence the Preliminary Enrolment Period for the purpose of creating the Enrolment List. - 4.3.2 During the eighteen (18) month duration of the Preliminary Enrolment Period, the Enrolment Committee will: - a) take reasonable steps to prepare information respecting eligibility to be enrolled as a Dehcho Citizen, including application forms; - b) publicize the eligibility criteria, and make the information and forms available to eligible individuals; - c) set dates for receiving applications to be on the Enrolment List; - d) receive and review applications for the Enrolment List based on the eligibility criteria set out in 4.1; - e) amend the Enrolment List to take into account decisions of the Appeal Board; - f) update the Enrolment List and, when necessary, remove the names of the following individuals from the Enrolment List: - i) an individual who is deceased; - ii) an individual who is not eligible to be enrolled pursuant to 4.1.3. - iii) an individual enrolled by mistake or on the basis of false or misleading documentation; or - iv) an individual who applies to be removed from the Enrolment List.; and - g) report on the enrolment process to the Parties. - 4.3.3 Where the individual to be enrolled as a Dehcho Citizen is a Child or is legally incompetent19, the application to be added or removed from the Enrolment List must be made by that individual's parent, guardian or legal representative. - 4.3.4 If the Enrolment Committee rejects an application to be on the Enrolment List, the applicant may request a reconsideration of the application by the Enrolment Committee.
-An applicant may only submit a rejected application for reconsideration by the Enrolment Committee once and if the application is rejected and on the condition that the
+4.3.1.
+Following its establishment, the Enrolment Committee will commence the Preliminary Enrolment Period for the purpose of creating the Enrolment List.

+- During the eighteen (18) month duration of the Preliminary Enrolment 4.3.2.
+Period, the Enrolment Committee will: - a) take reasonable steps to prepare information respecting eligibility to be enrolled as a Dehcho Citizen, including application forms; - b) publicize the eligibility criteria, and make the information and forms available to eligible individuals; - c) set dates for receiving applications to be on the Enrolment List; - d) receive and review applications for the Enrolment List based on the eligibility criteria set out in 4.1; - e) amend the Enrolment List to take into account decisions of the Appeal Board; - f) update the Enrolment List and, when necessary, remove the names of the following individuals from the Enrolment List: - i. an individual who is deceased; - ii. an individual who is not eligible to be enrolled pursuant to - an individual enrolled by mistake or on the basis of false or iii. misleading documentation; or - an individual who applies to be removed from the iv.
+Enrolment List.; and - g) report on the enrolment process to the Parties. - Where the individual to be enrolled as a Dehcho Citizen is a Child or is 4.3.3. legally incompetent, the application to be added or removed from the Enrolment List must be made by that individual's parent, guardian or legal representative. - If the Enrolment Committee rejects an application to be on the 4.3.4.
+Enrolment List, the applicant may request a reconsideration of the application by the Enrolment Committee.
+An applicant may only submit a rejected application for reconsideration by the Enrolment Committee once and if the application is rejected and on the condition that the applicant is presenting new information to support his/her eligibility to become a Dehcho Citizen. - Should the Enrolment Committee reject the reconsideration under 4.3.5.
+4.3.4, the applicant will have an opportunity to appeal the decision to the Appeal Board following its establishment in accordance with 4.6.1.

-19 Canada currently reviewing alternative language
+&lt;sup>20 Canada currently reviewing alternative language